 How paper weight is determined

-Every good paperweight guide will discuss the various methods for specifying paper weight and thickness.
+Every good paper weight guide will discuss the various methods for specifying different paper weights and thicknesses.
 We have found it helpful to our customers to focus on the two most common:

 - U.S. Basis Weight.
 This is defined as “the weight of 500 sheets of paper in its basic unit uncut size.”
 The weight is determined before the paper is cut to its final size, such as Letter or Legal.

-For customers looking for a simpler method, Printivity recommends the following approach.
+For customers looking for a more straightforward method, Printivity recommends the following approach.

 Step 1: Choose the best paper weight according to the specifics of your print job.

-Are you printing color copies or black and white?
-Are you printing booklets?
-Are you printing business cards/postcards?
-This will narrow down your decision-making to the types and weights of paper commonly used for your type of print project.
+Are you printing color copies or black and white copies?
+Are you printing booklets, brochures, or invitations?
+Or, are you printing business cards/postcards?
+This will narrow down your decision-making to the best paper weights and types of paper commonly used for your print project.